 Off the T’s beaten track, Cambridge’s Inman Square is something of a hidden gem.
-Unlike the city’s more famous squares—Harvard, Central, and Kendall—you can’t get there directly by subway, although several MBTA buses pass through.
-A culturally diverse East Cambridge neighborhood, at the junction of Cambridge and Hampshire streets, Inman Square is a treasure trove of multicolored storefronts and restaurants.
+Unlike the city’s more famous squares—Harvard, Central, and Kendall—you can’t get there directly by subway, but several MBTA buses pass through.
+At the junction of Cambridge and Hampshire streets, the culturally diverse East Cambridge neighborhood is a treasure trove of multicolored storefronts and restaurants.
 Likely named for Ralph Inman, a wealthy 18th-century Boston merchant, the square today is home to professionals, working people, and students from nearby MIT and Harvard.
 With strong Brazilian and Portuguese influences, the neighborhood has a vibrant flair.

 1124 Cambridge St.

 Carnivores rejoice at Midwest Grill, a Brazilian barbecue spot that offers an all-you-can-eat rodízio.
 Waiters deliver skewers of various meats to each table, encouraging patrons to eat as many slices of tender beef, chicken, lamb, pork, and sausage as their stomachs can hold.
-The price of the meal also includes unlimited trips to hot and cold buffet tables, which feature smoky black beans with pig’s feet, roasted vegetables, and various salads.
+The meal price includes unlimited trips to hot and cold buffet tables, featuring smoky black beans with pig’s feet, roasted vegetables, and various salads.

 1200 Cambridge St.

 The oldest Portuguese restaurant in the Boston area, Casa Portugal has been serving authentic dishes since 1976.
-Specializing in meat and seafood, the restaurant offers fresh clams, fried steak, and grilled squid.
-The portions are large, and the traditional Portuguese fries served with most entrees are crispy and delicious.
+Specializing in meat and seafood, it has fresh clams, fried steak, and grilled squid.
+The portions are large, and the traditional Portuguese fries served with most entrées are crispy and delicious.
 An extensive wine list complements the menu.

 All Star Sandwich Bar